MLuciaPerez/Solvd.Database/README.md

+JSON homework:
+HospitalContainer class:
+This class serves as a wrapper for the Hospital object, allowing for easier serialization and deserialization of the Hospital data structure to and from JSON.

+JSONParser class:
+This class handles the parsing of JSON files into Java objects and vice versa.

+Updated main application logic to include:
+Creation of sample Hospital data, including Departments and Doctors.
+Serialization of a HospitalContainer instance to JSON and saving it to a file, with logging of the serialized JSON.
+Deserialization of the JSON file back into a HospitalContainer object, followed by logging of the deserialized Hospital.
+Included a separate read method to demonstrate reading the JSON directly into a HospitalContainer.

 JAXB homework:
 Added JAXB annotations to the class hierarchy to support XML serialization and deserialization.
 Included JAXB annotations for handling complex objects, Lists, and Date fields.